Exclusive Reveal: Code Sandbox Tech Behind Manus and Claude Agent Skills

 xlrd

-After the Dockerfile is ready, run this command to build the image:
+Once your Dockerfile is ready, run this command to build the image:

-Install Autogen agent framework
+Install the Autogen agent framework

-Use Jupyter Code Sandbox
+Using the Jupyter Code Sandbox

-Use the recommended Docker API way
+Start with the recommended Docker API approach

 server = DockerJupyterServer(